Fees and Deposit Limits10.0/10

 M1 Finance Review

-The M1 Finance Robo Advisor seems to have it all; at least on paper.
-It offers $0 minimum deposit, charges $0 transaction or trading fees, and you can start investing using a computer or the user-friendly mobile app.
+The M1 Finance Robo Advisor seems to have it all; they offer $0 minimum deposit, charges $0 transaction or trading fees, and you can start investing using a computer or the user-friendly mobile app.

 M1 Finance might be close to upsetting the best Robo Advisors on the market today including the big-players Wealthfront and Betterment.
 In our opinion, this is one of the best automated investment services for all types of investors, big or small.